-Rothenburg ob der Tauber is the prettiest and best preserved medieval city in Bavaria, in Germany, and possibly all of Europe.
+Rothenburg ob der Tauber is one of the best preserved and beautiful towns in Germany, and possibly all of Europe.
 Some claim that Rothenburg is too Disney-esque and exists only for tourists.
-To be sure, it's crowded in high season.
-It isn't the best place to buy your beer steins; they're pricey.
+To be sure, it’s crowded in high season.
+It isn’t the best place to buy your beer steins; they’re pricey.

 A Short History of Rothenburg ob der Tauber